ArfanCodes/Arfancodes/README.md

 Full stack developer focused on building scalable, production-ready applications across web, mobile, and backend systems.
 Experienced in designing real-time data pipelines, integrating ML services, and shipping complete products — from React Native and React frontends to Firebase and REST API backends.

-Currently serving as **Technical Head at IEEE-CIS, MJCET** and a **Cloud Core Member at Google Developer Groups on Campus**.
-Seeking full stack internship roles where I can contribute to high-impact, end-to-end systems.

 ---

 ### 🛠 Tech Stack